matthewturner/alexa-salus-it500/README.md

 * Alexa, ask boiler to set lower
 * Alexa, ask boiler to set to x degrees
 * Alexa, ask boiler to turn [on/off] [for x hours]
+* Alexa, ask boiler to set the default [on/off] temperature to x degrees
+* Alexa, ask boiler to set the default duration to [x hours]

 ## Auto-switch off/Hold time